Bottisham Village College: The 1970s and 1980s

 The 1970s brought a period of great change for the college, mainly of the remarkable change of the school from a Secondary Modern to a Comprehensive.
 The school's buildings were extended and upgraded and many new staff were appointed.
 In five years, the school doubled in size as the catchment area was extended and pupils who previously attended the old Cambridge Grammar school joined Bottisham.
-However, there were also some drastic cuts that hit the Community Education sector the hardest.
+However, some drastic cuts hit the Community Education sector the hardest.
 Evening classes were now expected to be financially self-sufficient.
 However, Brereton was determined to maintain the spirit of the Village College, an uplifting environment and a caring community.
 Canings were also phased out and the school embraced instead a new era of technology.

 During the 1970s and the 1980s, many new buildings such as the English block, the gymnasium, the technology block (including the drama studio) and the science block were added onto the original school buildings to accommodate the new subjects that would be taught at the school as a comprehensive school.
 As well as this, in 1976 the college governors opened a new swimming pool, planned in 1971, north of the college.
 The pool was covered with a large building in 1982 and extended in 1988.